Zain Imam

 Zain Imam is an Indian actor who predominantly works in Hindi television.
-He is best known for his portrayal of Neil Khanna in Star Plus show Naamkaran and Yuvraj Luthra in Zee TV's Tashan-E-Ishq which earned him Gold Awards for Best Actor in Negative Role.
-He is also known for his role as Agastya Raichand in Fanaa: Ishq Mein Marjawan.
-In 2019, Imam participated in Colors TV's stunt-based reality show Khatron Ke Khiladi 9.
+He is best known for his roles in Naamkaran, Fanaa: Ishq Mein Marjawan and Tashan-E-Ishq which earned him Gold Awards for Best Actor in Negative Role.
+In 2019, he participated in Khatron Ke Khiladi 9.

 Career

 Early career and success (2014–2017)

 Imam started his career as a model, working for agencies such as Aldo Group, and also did few TV commercials before debuting in Hindi television.
 His first work as an actor came with MTV India television series Kaisi Yeh Yaariaan where he played Abhimanyu Thakkar.

 From 2015 to 2016, he played a grey-shaded character of Yuvraj Luthra in Zee TV's love triangle Tashan-e-Ishq opposite Jasmin Bhasin.
 The show proved a breakout for him, he won the Gold Award for Best Actor in a Negative Role.

 Then, he was cast as Abir Dharmadhikari, new male lead of Zee TV's Yeh Vaada Raha when it took a large leap, from October 2016 to January 2017.